Six Steps to Get Out of Debt

 Step 1: Make a budget

 To build a budget, first identify how much money you have coming in and how much of it is going out.
-Be sure to keep track of all your debts, such as loans, credit cards, lines of credit, and your expenses.
-Your expenses should include all living expenses, such as your mortgage (or rent), utilities, groceries, and insurance.
-Be as detailed as you can!
+Be sure to keep track of all your expenses and your debts, such as loans, credit cards and lines of credit.
+Your expenses should include all living expenses, such as your mortgage (or rent), utilities, groceries and insurance.
+Include as much detail as you can.

-The Financial Consumer Agency of Canada provides a comprehensive budget calculator that can help you get started.top of page
+The Financial Consumer Agency of Canada provides a comprehensive budget planner that can help you get started.

 Step 2: Check your credit health

-Your credit report and credit score are two of the main tools that lenders use to determine whether or not they are willing to lend you money.
-They want to know if you will be able to pay your bills on time.
+Your credit report and credit score are two of the main tools that lenders use to determine whether or not you are a good candidate for credit products.
+Lenders want to know if you will be able to pay your bills on time.

 Your credit score goes up and down based on the information in your report.
 For example: making regular payments, on time, will gradually make your score rise, but missing payments will make it drop.
 In Canada, credit scores range from 300 to 900.
 Scores of 600 and over are considered to be good.
 Scores of 750 and over are generally considered excellent.

 If you have a good credit score, you may be able to borrow money at a lower interest rate and pay less interest over the long term.
-Having a poor credit score can make it difficult to qualify for loans, credit cards, leases or mortgages, and sometimes result in higher interest rates.
+Having a poor credit score can make it difficult to qualify for loans, credit cards, leases or mortgages and sometimes results in higher interest rates.
 Your credit history can also affect your eligibility for some debt repayment options.

 Take time to check your credit health every so often.
 Check your credit report and make sure that there are no errors in the report.
+Checking your personal credit report will have no effect on your credit score.
 You have the right to know what information is on your report and can get a copy of your credit report free of charge.

-Additional resources to help you understand credit reports and scores.top of page
+- Additional resources to help you understand credit reports and scores.